-The peer mentor program helps new international students acclimate to Washington State University and the United States during their first semester.
+The Peer Mentor Program helps new international students acclimate to Washington State University and the United States.

-International and domestic students alike are invited to be peer mentors.
-No international travel or experience is necessary.
-All you need is a desire to help and willingness to learn.
+We invite both International and domestic students to be Peer Mentors.
+No international travel experience is necessary; all you need is a desire to help and willingness to learn.

-Both graduate and undergraduate students are encouraged to apply for the program, as the program is divided into two groups.
+Both graduate and undergraduate students are encouraged to apply for the program.
+We match mentors and mentees based on their academic level and degree program.
 Graduate students will be paired with incoming graduate students to assist with some of the challenges unique to this level of study, while undergraduate students will be paired with incoming undergraduate students.

-Your job—your opportunity—is to learn about their culture, help them feel comfortable with American student culture, and provide general friendship and support throughout the semester.
+Each semester, Global Services will connect you with a group of incoming international students.
+Your job—your opportunity—is to learn about their culture, help them feel comfortable with American culture, and provide friendship and support throughout the semester.

 A brief summary of what you will do:

 - Communicate regularly with your mentees via email, telephone, and other methods prior to their arrival in the United States or at WSU (if transferring from another U.S institution).
-This planning period is essential in creating a smoother transition so mentors can make their biggest impact here.
+This pre-arrival communication helps create a smooth transition for new students.

-- Help them find resources on campus and in the community
+- Connect new students to resources on campus and in the community.

 - Maintain regular communication and contact with mentees during the semester